joshsprague/nodetron/server/README.md

   Sets which mongo db to connect to.
 Default is "mongodb://localhost/nodetron".

 **userSchema:**
   The database schema is created based on the metadata the app maker decides to use.
-Default is set to false.
-  WIP: Able to make your own schema to use.
+Default is {use: false, path: null}.
+Change use to true and path to path of schema to use.